 It helps to be prepared

 If you already have an emergency fund or several streams of income, navigating through an unexpected layoff will be a little bit easier.
 Therefore, if you are among the lucky ones who still have a stable job, make sure that you prioritize saving for your emergency funds until you have about 6 to 9 months of living expenses.
-You will want to put the money in a high-yield savings account that you can readily access, like an EQ Bank’s Savings Plus Account.
+You will want to put the money in a high-yield savings account that you can readily access, like an EQ Bank’s Savings Plus Account (check out my EQ Bank review here!)

 Having several streams of income may take a while to build up, but while you have a stable job, I recommend that you take up some work on the side, whether it is freelance writing, building up a portfolio through gig works, etc. Although these streams of incomes likely won’t pay as much as your main job, at least you will still have some money coming in when you get unexpectedly laid off from your main one.